yixiangyin/courses/missing-semester.md

 [video](https://www.youtube.com/watch?time_continue=17&v=sz_dsktIjt4&feature=emb_logo)

 ## sed - a stream editor
-> Terrible programming langauage except for replacement
+-  Terrible programming langauage except for replacement
+### regex
-s/a/b/: substitue a with b
+- s/a/b/: substitue a with b
-\* is 0 or more
+- \* is 0 or more
-\+ is 1 or more
+- \+ is 1 or more
-? means zeor or 1
+- ? means zero or 1
-. is any char
+- . is any char
-[] : range
+- [] : range
-| : choice
+- | : choice
-g suffix: globally, the default is once
+- g suffix: globally, the default is once
-^ match from the start of the line
+- ^ match from the start of the line
-$ match the end of the line
+- $ match the end of the line
-() indicate capture graph
+- () indicate capture graph
-* refer to them by \[number of capture group] (start by 1)
+- refer to them by \[number of capture group] (start by 1)
 ## mis
 * regex is greedy.
 Suffix with ? makes it non-greedy
 * with -E option to use modern syntax